Ducks and Geese, Pacific Northwest

 The female Mallard Duck is a much less colorful bird.
 Its back is mottled brown, its breast is a combination of buff and darker brown.
 It is best recognized by the white bordered blue patch on the wing.
 The female has an orange bill, that is sometimes blotched with black, and its legs and feet are orange.

-Mallard Ducks are widespread, year round residents of many areas including Vancouver island, Mallards can be found near any shallow water source, including lakes, rivers, ponds, ocean bays and estuaries.
+Mallard Ducks are widespread, year round residents of many areas in the pacific northwest, Mallards can be found near any shallow water source, including lakes, rivers, ponds, ocean bays and estuaries.

 The nesting site is normally on the ground, the nest is little more than a depression lined with bits of plants, grass, weeds or other material close at hand.
 It is usually hidden in thick grass cover.
 The eggs, which may vary in color from dull green to almost white, are laid daily, up to 15 are laid